nadunnr/ExerciseMate/README.md

 # ExerciseMate

-ExerciseMate is a wearable device designed to track exercises, paired with a stationary display.
+ExerciseMate is a hand wearable device designed to track exercise count, paired with a stationary display unit.
 This repository contains all project files, including documentation, PCB designs, SolidWorks files, and microcontroller code.
-ExerciseMate is a comprehensive system designed to assist users in tracking their exercise routines with a wearable device and a stationary display unit.
+ExerciseMate is a comprehensive system that assists users in monitoring their exercise routines efficiently.

 ## Folder Structure